Triangle (2014 TV series): Reception

 Triangle was well-received by the audience ranking among the most-watched dramas on terrestrial networks during its two-month run.
-It peaked at a 10,3% nationwide rating on its last episode.
+It peaked at a 10.3% nationwide ratings on its final episode.

 The drama was also pre-sold in Japan, China, and Thailand for a US$7 Million contract.
 It will be aired in the said countries in their native language.

-In China, Triangle has exceeded 100 million views on Tencent; China's largest online video site, for its first 5 Episodes alone, becoming one of the most South Korean dramas in the country.
-Lead actor Kim Jaejoong's fan club in China has been broadcasting a total of 144 promotional screens at popular subway stations in Seoul since the 10th.
+In China, Triangle has exceeded 100 million views on Tencent; China's largest online video site, for its first 5 episodes alone, becoming one of the most-watched South Korean dramas in the country.
+Lead actor Kim Jae-joong's fan club in China has been broadcasting a total of 144 promotional screens at popular subway stations in Seoul since the 10th.
 It will be exposed for one month.

-"Even If You Hate", an original soundtrack for the series, co-written and sang by Kim Jaejoong, took 2nd place on the Japanese iTunes OST chart and 4th place on the overall single chart upon release.
-Due to the success of the soundtrack, the singer also ranked #1 on Twitter's Hot Word and Celebrity charts while also trendig on the platform.
+"Even If You Hate", an original soundtrack for the series, co-written and sang by Kim Jae-joong, took 2nd place on the Japanese iTunes OST chart and 4th place on the overall single chart upon release.
+Due to the success of the soundtrack, the singer also ranked #1 on Twitter's Hot Word and Celebrity charts while also trending on the platform.